material-components/material-components-web-react/packages/bidirection/README.md

 floatingLabelClassName | String | An optional class added to the floating label element. id | String | Id of the select element. label | String | Mandatory.
-Label text that appears as the floating label. isRtl | Boolean | If toggle from false to true or vice-versa, it will recalculate the notched outline element to the appropriate width and positioning. lineRippleClassName | String | An optional class added to the line ripple element. nativeControlClassName | String | An optional class added to the native `<select>` element. notchedOutlineClassName | String | An optional class added to the notched outline element.
+Label text that appears as the floating label. lineRippleClassName | String | An optional class added to the line ripple element. nativeControlClassName | String | An optional class added to the native `<select>` element. notchedOutlineClassName | String | An optional class added to the notched outline element.
 Only applied if `props.outlined` is enabled.